BLOG / Top 10 frequently asked questions about Gamification

 The learning process gets harder as you get older, and gaining knowledge from lectures, workbooks, and written assignments is nobody’s idea of a good time.
 If only there were a learning strategy to foster learner motivation, one which harnessed our natural competitiveness and desire for reward.
 One which made it fun to forge our own learning journey.

 Fortunately, there is!
 It’s a technique called Gamification based learning, and it has revolutionized the way online, and hybrid learning is delivered.
 In this article, we’ll try to answer people’s most frequently asked questions about game-based learning and Gamification so that you can determine whether it is worth investing in.
+An effective FAQ page is crucial in addressing common inquiries and enhancing user experience.

 Let’s start with a definition.